hwisprian/CSC742/README.md

 # CSC742
 My CSC 742 homework.

-I have 25 years experience as a java programmer, but I'm new to Python.
-My code may not look "pythonic" Code reviews are welcome :) Thanks!

 ## AS1
 * hc_puzzel.py - hill climbing puzzel with 8 tile slider game board.
 * hc_queen.py - hill climbing code to solve 8 queens chessboard problem.